Louis Attard Bowen Therapist

 The condition gets its name from an overused hand motion, like that of a golfer.
 Golfer’s Elbow is caused by forearm muscle overuse due to repetitive movements like flexing, gripping or swinging.
 These movements can cause tiny tears in the tendons.
 Overuse of tools like hammers, rakes and paintbrushes can cause Golfer’s Elbow as well.

 Without allowing the injury to heal, and continuing the activity that is aggravating the golfer's elbow, the pain will likely get worse.
-In some extreme cases, medical procedures or surgery might be required.
+In some extreme cases, surgery might be required.

-You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Treatment for Golfer's Elbow in Geelong using Bowen Therapy.
+You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Session targeting Golfer's Elbow in Geelong.

 2 Comments